 The Covenant Academy chapter was established in the spring of 2017 with the purpose to complement the school’s mission and create an enthusiasm for scholarship, stimulate a desire to render service, promote worthy leadership, and encourage the development of character and citizenship in students of Covenant Academy.

-A member's primary duties are to:
+The Student Council's duties are to:

 - Make suggestions for school events, improvements and/or policies to the school administration through Student Council meetings.

 - Serve as leaders and role models in the school at all times.

 - Represent, support and provide insight into improving Covenant policies, culture and activities.

 - Serve on committees and complete tasks and projects as necessary with fellow Student Council members.

 Officers are appointed by Covenant Staff and include: President, Vice President/Treasurer and Secretary.

 Member Dress Code: All members of Student Council are required to wear Chapel Uniform to school on days that the Student Council meets (currently on Wednesdays during lunch).